apache/trafficserver/doc/arch/hacking/config-var-impl.en.rst

 The simplest mechanism for handling updates is the ``REC_EstablishStaticConfigXXX`` family of functions.
 This mechanism will cause the value in the indicated instance to be updated in place when an update to :file:`records.config` occurs.
 This is done asynchronously using atomic operations.
 Use of these variables must keep that in mind.
-Adding ``volatile`` to the declaration is likely to be a good idea.

 If a variable requires additional handling when updated a callback can be registered which is called when the variable is updated.
 This is what the ``REC_EstablishStaticConfigXXX`` calls do internally with a callback that simply reads the